Cozy Peach Kitchen

 Why this recipe works

-• quick & easy: the peanut sauce is made while the tofu bakes
+• Quick & easy: The peanut sauce is made while the tofu bakes.
+This recipe requires just 15 minutes of active time.

 Ingredients and substitutions

-• Tofu: Extra firm or super firm tofu are my favorite kinds to use for peanut tofu.
-Firm also works.
+• Tofu: Extra firm or super firm tofu are my favorite kinds to use for baked tofu.
+Firm also works, but yields softer tofu.

-• Peanut butter.
-Choose creamy peanut butter for easy mixing.
+• Peanut butter: Choose natural or classic creamy peanut butter for easy mixing.
 Crunchy peanut butter works but will make it a chunkier sauce.

-• Coconut milk.
-Peanut butter and coconut milk combine to make a super-rich and creamy sauce.
-You can use lite coconut milk in place of full-fat coconut milk for a lighter dish.
-Boxed coconut milk beverage does not work here!
+• Coconut milk: Peanut butter and coconut milk combine to make a super-rich and creamy sauce.
+You can use light coconut milk in place of full-fat coconut milk for a lighter dish.
+Boxed coconut milk beverage does not work here, as it's much thinner than canned coconut milk.

-• Ginger and garlic.
-Choose fresh if possible – the smell of garlic and ginger sautéing is just heavenly!
-If fresh garlic or ginger are not available, skip the sautéing step and add ½ teaspoon garlic powder and ½ teaspoon ginger when other ingredients are added.
+• Ginger and garlic: For the strongest flavor, choose fresh ginger and garlic.
+If fresh garlic or ginger is not available, skip the sautéing step and add ½ teaspoon garlic powder and ½ teaspoon ginger when other ingredients are added.

-• Sriracha.
-The first time I tested this recipe without sriracha, I felt that it was missing something.
+• Sriracha: The first time I tested this recipe without sriracha, I felt that it was missing something.
 It turns out that sriracha is that little extra “oomph” – bold, warm flavors and a little spice!
+If sriracha isn't available, either omit it or use an equal amount of garlic chili sauce or sambal oelek.

 • Peanut oil adds an extra level of peanut flavor to this recipe, but sesame, canola, or olive oil can be used instead.